ppy/osu-wiki/wiki/Tournaments/TSC/2020_Winter/en.md

 8. There is no restriction on map selection order and may select any available map at any time regardless of mod.
 9. On FreeMod picks, at least one player from each team must use either Hidden, Hard Rock, or both.
 10. Hidden and HardRock are allowed, but not required on Tiebreakers.
-11. Only one of each seed is allowed to play in the lobby at any given time, so each team can only have 1 A seed, 1 B seed, and 1 C seed.
+11. Only one of each seed is allowed to play in the lobby at any given time, so you can only have 1 A seed, 1 B seed, 1 C seed, and 1 D seed.
 12. Once the map choice is locked in, players will have 3 minutes to ready up.
 The referee will start the match when all players are ready.
 If the 3 minute timer ends, the referee will force an `!mp start 15` command, and the match will start with whoever is in the lobby.
 13. The winner of a map is determined by which team ends with a higher score.
 14. In the case of a disconnection, a rematch will only be played if the disconnection occurred within the first 30 seconds of the map.
 This can be judged by the mp link.
 If a player disconnects after 30 seconds of the map have passed, their score will not be counted.